minnervva/correctness/README.md

 To compute the probability density functions of the scalar variability, we generate a set of 100 arrays of 1 million 64 bits floating point numbers taken from the uniform distribution.
-We use the SPS and SPA methods to compute the deterministic and the non deterministic sum respecitively.
+We use the SPTR and SPA methods to compute the deterministic and the non deterministic sum respecitively.
 The variability is then calculated 100000 times for each of these arrays generating a total sample size of 1 million values.
 We repeat the same protocol with the normal